hickeroar/scentamint/README.rst

     ; set the location that we want to store the bayes training cache persist_location = /var/lib/scentamint/

-    ; the default port this server will runon listen_port = 80
+    ; the default port this server will run on listen_port = 80

 License